afriwahyudi/amine-co2-pignn/README.md

 ## Overview

-This document provides instructions for setting up the development environment for the PIGNN (PyTorch Geometric Neural Networks) project.
+This document provides instructions for setting up the development environment for the PIGNN (Physics-informed Neural Networks) project.
 The environment includes PyTorch with CUDA support, PyTorch Geometric, and essential data science and chemistry libraries.

 ## Prerequisites